BabylonJS/Documentation/content/How_To/light/Shadows.md

 ## Introduction

-In this tutorial, we are going to learn how to create shadows in BabylonJS.
+In this tutorial, we are going to learn how to create shadows inBabylon.js.
 Shadows are now becoming dynamic, and they are now dynamically generated depending upon a light.
 You might want to visit a playground example for this tutorial:

 <Playground id="#IFYDRS" title="Shadow Example" description="Simple Example of adding shadows to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows1.jpg"/>